xiqtcacf/IndonesianCattle-Scripts/README.md

 # Scripts for
 ## Wang, X., Nursyifa, C., ...
 Heller, R. (2024).
 Multiple origins and extensive bovine introgression shaped the highly diverse Indonesian cattle

-### Mapping, Sample filtering, and Sites filtering
+### Mapping
 A pipeline for mapping and post-mapping filtering using PALEOMIX BAM pipeline.

 ### Sample filtering
-A pipeline designed to remove problematic samples prior to downstream analyses, bas
+A pipeline designed to remove problematic samples prior to downstream analyses.

 ### Sites filtering
-A pipeline designed to avoid biases from low-quality mapping, based on
+A pipeline designed to avoid biases from low-quality mapping.

 ### Genotype calling, imputation and phasing
 A pipeline designed to call genotypes;